winhtetnaing/chat/README.md

 # Credits
 I have used some code from AdminLTE for the chat UI.
 The HTML and dependent CSS.
-The private chat box has been taken from [Gurdeep Osahan](http://bootsnipp.com/Gurdeep%20Osahan).
+The private chat box has been taken from MEAN Framework,Mongo,Node and socket.io reference.